nyu-oop-sp18/class13/README.md

 ### Inheritance

-The simplest way to implement inheritance in JS is to link the prototype of an object of the subtype to the object of a supertype.
+The simplest way to implement inheritance in JavaScript is to link the prototype of an object of the subtype to the object of a supertype.

 ```javascript
 var a = {